eventide-project/transform/README.md

 assert instance.some_attribute == "attribute"
 ```

+# Transformation Process

-The process of transforming a class to and from data is split into two phases:
+The process of transforming a class to and from data is split into two phases.

-1. Transform to and from an instance and an intermediary format (a hash)
-2. Transform to and from data (json in this example)

-It is quite common to have multiple data representations of a class.
-By splitting the process of transformation into two phases, we can reduce the complexity of each individual phase, as well as save ourselves work when implementing additional formats.
+By splitting the process of transformation into two phases, the complexity of each individual phase is reduced, and additional work is avoided when implementing multiple formats.

+In all cases, the format accessor is invoked (eg: `json`).
+The format accessor returns a module that implements the class methods `read` and `write`.

+When reading:

+1. The `read` method of the format module is invoked.
+It receives the final formatted data, converts it to the intermediate data format, and returns the intermediate data.
+2. The `instance` method of the `Transform` module is invoked.
+It receives the intermediate data, builds an instance from it, and returns the instance.

+When writing:

+1. The `raw_data` method of the `Transform` module is invoked.
+It receives an instance of the class, converts it to the intermediate data format, and returns the intermediate data.
+2. The `write` method of the format module is invoked.
+It receives the intermediate data, converts it to the final formatted data, and returns the final formatted data.

 ### Intermediary Format